-As of December 31, 2014, DIC Sahir Limited ("DIC") owns 29,953,094 of our Class A Shares, which it purchased from us concurrent with the consummation of our IPO pursuant to a Securities Purchase and Investment Agreement.
-As of December 31, 2014, the transfer restrictions imposed by such agreement have terminated with respect to all of DIC's Class A Shares, and DIC will be able to sell these Class A Shares.
+As of March 31, 2015, DIC Sahir Limited ("DIC") owns 29,953,094 of our Class A Shares, which it purchased from us concurrent with the consummation of our IPO pursuant to a Securities Purchase and Investment Agreement.
+The transfer restrictions originally imposed by such agreement no longer apply to any of DIC's Class A Shares, and DIC will be able to sell these Class A Shares.